EdwinWenink/archive_fever/content/posts/48-vim_fast_creating_and_linking_notes.md

 I have silently kept playing around with the system outlined in the previous posts ([-1]({{% baseurl %}}posts/43-notes_tagging/),[-2]({{% baseurl %}}posts/42-vim_notetaking/)).
 Some things I have abandoned, some are improved and some are changed.
 I have inserted several updates (marked as "UPDATE") in the previous posts in case you are curious.
-If we have reached some sort of equilibrium at the end of this series I'll make sure to create a place where people can easily download all relevant configuration and used scripts, but until we've reached that point you follow along here.
-It's a matter of "voortschrijdend inzicht," a beautiful Dutch phrase that's hard to translate and certainly hard to pronounce for most of my readers.
+If we have reached some sort of equilibrium at the end of this series I'll make sure to create a place where people can easily download all relevant configuration and used scripts, but for now everything is a matter of "voortschrijdend inzicht," a beautiful Dutch phrase that's hard to translate and certainly hard to pronounce for most of my readers.
-Given the fact that my previous posts on Vim are well-received and several people are trying it out, it's time to pick up writing again and start chipping on the backlog.
+Given the fact that my previous posts on Vim are well-received and several people are trying it out, it's time to pick up writing again and start chipping away at the backlog.

 To give you a taster of what's to come: